 Trahan is a St. Charles, Louisiana native, knows the city like the back of his hand and said it means a great deal to him.
 HE’s going to have extra motivation to get a win his hometown for sure.

 He credits Helen Lefevre, a woman who is a family friend but he calls her his aunt, for being another person he can depend on.

 “…She really just took me in.
 She was like a [father] figure to me,” he said.

 Trahan said moving in with her was something he had to overcome at a time when his mother was going through hard times but it proved to be a good thing for him.
-His family, he said pushes him do better.
+His family, he said pushes him to do better.

-On the football field, Christian Trahan is ranked a three star tight end in the 2018 class, the 20th best tight end and 29th best player in Louisiana according to the 247Sports Composite.
+On the football field, Christian Trahan is ranked a three-star tight end in the 2018 class, the 20th best tight end and 29th best player in Louisiana according to the 247Sports Composite.
 He holds 10 offers from these programs: Louisiana-Monroe, Louisiana-Lafayette, McNeese State, Southeastern Louisiana, South Alabama, Louisiana Tech, Southern Methodist University, Oklahoma State, Tulane and Jackson State.

 “It has actually been really good.
 It’s treating me good.
 A lot of schools, it’s exciting getting mail every day, really exciting,” he said about the recruiting process.

-At the moment, he has high interest in Louisiana Tech, Southern Methodist University and Oklahoma State and he plans to make his commitment decision at the end of next summer before his senior season.
+At the moment, he has high interest in Louisiana Tech, Southern Methodist University, and Oklahoma State and he plans to make his commitment decision at the end of next summer before his senior season.

-Christian Trahan knew he had talent to play the game when his coaches gave him a chance to play tight end his sophomore year.
+Christian Trahan knew he had the talent to play the game when his coaches gave him a chance to play tight end his sophomore year.